10 Step How To Change Chords Faster, Easier and Smoother Formula (That Works Every Time)

 3) Build It Up: Play new chord shapes 1 string at a time

-It's all about small steps.
-It's all about building up that muscle memory.
-Don’t rush into plonking all your fingers down on a new chord shape all at one.
+Smoothly playing chords on the guitar is all about taking small steps and building muscle memory.
+Don't rush into plonking all your fingers down on a new chord shape all at once.

-‘Cut’ the chord up.
-Try placing your fingers on one string at a time if you're finding a new chord shape particularly tricky.
+'Cut' the chord up.
+Try placing your fingers on one string at a time if you find a new chord shape difficult.
 Play alternate picking ascending and descending all the strings.
 Add on the next finger.
 Rinse, and repeat.

 Example: G major open shape: try getting the notes on the top E and B strings on fret three perfect first.
-Next, place down your 2nd and 1st fingers on the bottom E and A strings respectively.
+Next, place your 2nd and 1st fingers on the bottom E and A strings, respectively.

 4) Bottom First: Fret the low bass string before the top strings

-At first your fingers wont hit all the strings at the same time on a new chord.
-In fact, some chords feel so darn hard at first, it's like you've got time to pour yourself a cup of tea between each finger touching base.
+At first, your fingers won't hit all the strings simultaneously on a new chord.
+In fact, some chords feel so darn hard at first; it's like you've got time to pour yourself a cup of tea between each finger touching base.

-You know exactly what I mean don't you?
+You know what I mean, don't you?
 We've all been there.

 Give this great trick a bash: Play the low bass string note of the chord first.
-This is usually where the root note (note that identifies the key centre of a chord) is located.
+The lowest pitched note is typically the root note.
+A root note is the note that identifies the key center of a chord.

-On the main open chord shapes guitar players first learn the root note is found predominantly on the E, A, or D strings.
-(See fig 1.0 below that shows the root note on an open C major chord shape is found on the A string.)
+On the main chord shapes guitar players first learn, the root note is found predominantly on the E, A, or D strings.
+(See fig 1.0 below, which shows the root note on an open C major chord.)

 5) Find A Common String: Slide your finger into position on shared strings

-Some chords have notes played on the same string as each other when changing between them.
-The E major to D major chord change is a prime example as illustrated in the exercise below.
-The first finger is the common shared finger between these two chord shapes.
+Some chords have notes played on the same string when changing between them.
+The E major to D major chord change is a prime example, as illustrated in the exercise below.
+The first finger is the commonly shared finger between these two chord shapes.

 Exercise: Sliding Finger